Structuring Your Work with Structural Equation Models

 Confuse progress with throughput: more boxes checked ≠ better science.

-Strip away ownership: you don’t make something, you just complete a task.
+Strips away ownership: you don’t make something, you just complete a task.

 Job Satisfaction Data